-We have a play-based learning curriculum in our province.
-That means that students should be playing while they learn.
-We are always looking for ways to incorporate literacy into our play centers and have students learning while having fun!
+My kindergarten class uses a play-based model of learning.
+This means that my students are playing and engaged while they work.
+I am always looking for ways to incorporate sight word activities into our play centers and have students learning while having fun!

 These are 3 centers that are easy to incorporate into your literacy centers: